asymmetric/nixpkgs-iso-unmaintained-check/README.md

 To end up with `foo`, which is hopefully also the package name, as returned by `nix-env -qa`.

-Given this limitation, the list should only be interpreted as a first approximation, and a lower bound on the number of unmaintained packages.
+Given this and other limitations, the list should only be interpreted as a first approximation.